Comparing causal parameters with many treatments and positivity violations: Introduction

-To our knowledge, beyond \citet{roessler2021can} there is no further formal guidance on constructing fair comparisons of treatments under positivity violations.
+To our knowledge, beyond \citet{roessler2021can} there is no further formal guidance on comparing treatment efficacy under positivity violations.
 This paper addresses this gap in the literature.
-First, we build off the work in \citet{roessler2021can} by proposing one simple fairness criterion grounded directly in counterfactual quantities.
-Our criterion stipulates that if one treatment's conditional TSM is almost surely larger than another's, then the causal parameter targeting the first treatment is larger, and if the conditional TSMs are almost surely equal, then the causal parameters are equal.
-Equivalently, the criterion asserts that the causal parameters avoid Simpson's paradox with respect to the conditional TSMs.
-Importantly, this relationship is independent of subject outcomes under other, unrelated treatments.
-This criterion offers a straightforward way to evaluate whether sets of causal parameters induce a fair comparison between treatments.
+First, we build on the work in \citet{roessler2021can} by proposing one simple comparability criterion grounded directly in counterfactual quantities.
+Our criterion stipulates that if one treatment's conditional treatment-specific mean is almost surely larger than another's, then the causal parameter targeting the first treatment is larger, and if the conditional treatment-specific means are almost surely equal, then the causal parameters are equal.
+This criterion offers a straightforward way to evaluate whether sets of causal parameters allow us to compare treatment efficacy.
+We also illustrate that several typical estimands in the literature fail to satisfy this criterion.

-To understand what interventions would satisfy the fairness criterion, we then demonstrate that satisfying the fairness criterion is equivalent to satisfying two intuitive properties: (i) an intervention targeting a specific treatment increases the probability of receiving that treatment for a positive-probability subset of subjects, and (ii) two interventions targeting different treatments lead to identical probabilities of receiving each non-target treatment.
-Moreover, we establish that a minimum positivity assumption is necessary to identify sets of fair parameters, and this minimum positivity assumption can be milder than the usual positivity assumption.
-These results provide intuition for constructing fair parameters and formalize the trade-off between the mildness of the positivity assumption and desirability of the fairness criterion: interventions satisfying a more desirable fairness criterion also require a stronger positivity assumption for identification.
+To understand what interventions could satisfy the comparability criterion, we establish that a minimum positivity assumption is necessary to identify sets of comparable parameters, and this minimum positivity assumption can be milder than the usual positivity assumption.
+These results provide intuition for constructing comparable parameters and formalize the trade-off between the mildness of the positivity assumption and desirability of the comparability criterion: interventions satisfying a more desirable comparability criterion also require a stronger positivity assumption for identification.

-We then provide a new family of interventions, including trimmed TSMs, exponential tilts, and multiplicative shifts, that satisfies the fairness criterion and remains identifiable under a mild positivity assumption.
-To satisfy identification under positivity violations, the interventions only alter the treatment probability of subjects with a non-zero probability of taking each treatment.
-Due to this trimming, the resulting parameters are non-smooth, making standard nonparametric efficiency theory inapplicable \citep{bickel1993efficient}.
-To address this, we propose smooth approximations of the parameters.
-Our construction may be of independent interest, as it offers an alternative to prior methods in the smoothed trimming literature \citep{yang2018asymptotic, khan2022doubly, branson2023causal}.